Sendible insights Beyond Clicks and Likes: A Community Manager's Handbook

 The Top Social Media Trends for That You Need To Pay Attention To

-They are also responsible for the community engagement part of social media and ensuring the agency’s client-facing departments are interacting with leads correctly.
+They are also responsible for social media's community engagement and for ensuring the client-facing departments interact correctly with leads.

 Key community manager tasks